Mental health in association football

-Examples
+Notable cases

-After suffering from depression, former England international George Harrison died by suicide at the age of 46.
+After suffering from depression, former England international George Harrison died by suicide in 1939, aged 46.

-Agostino Di Bartolomei suffered from clinical depression after retiring from professional football, and eventually committed suicide by shooting himself in his villa in San Marco di Castellabate, on 30 May 1994, ten years to the day after his former club Roma had lost the European Cup final to Liverpool on penalties.
+Agostino Di Bartolomei suffered from clinical depression after retiring from professional football and eventually committed suicide by shooting himself in his villa in San Marco di Castellabate, on 30 May 1994, ten years to the day after his former club Roma had lost the European Cup final to Liverpool on penalties.

+Argentine footballer Mirko Šarić committed suicide by hanging in April 2000, after suffering with depression which was reportedly worsened by the fact that his girlfriend at the time was pregnant by another man.

 During the first part of the 2000–01 season with Everton, Paul Gascoigne struggled with depression after losing his place in the first team following a series of injuries and a lack of fitness.
 Later in his career, during his time with Chinese club Gansu Tianma, he went to America in April 2003 for treatment against alcoholism and depression.

 Former professional players Robert Enke and Gary Speed have died by suicide; both suffered from depression.
-Enke threw himself in front of a train.
+Enke died by suicide in a railway incident.
 Five years after Enke's death his wife stated that she believed depression in sport was no longer a taboo subject.
 Speed hanged himself.
-In September 2018 his wife said that she a discovered a letter written by Speed as a teenager which hinted at his long-term depression.
-In 2019 a 10-year memorial event for Enke was held a theatre hall in Hannover.
+In September 2018 his wife said that she discovered a letter written by Speed as a teenager which hinted at his long-term depression.
+In 2019 a 10-year memorial event for Enke was held at theatre hall in Hannover.

 Clarke Carlisle stated that he contemplated suicide after becoming injured early in his career, and in December 2014 attempted suicide due to the severe depression he was suffering from.

+American former player Landon Donovan has spoken publicly about dealing with depression throughout his life and career and has criticized the professional sports world for its approach to mental health issues.

-Sebastian Deisler was hospitalized after being unable to cope with the pressures of professional football, eventually retiring from the sport at the age of 27.
+Sebastian Deisler was hospitalised after being unable to cope with the pressures of professional football, eventually retiring from the sport aged 27.

 Jean-Marc Bosman struggled to find work after his judicial challenge of the football transfer rules led to the Bosman ruling in 1995.
-He ended up living off of welfare, and as a result of his financial difficulties and his claimed ostracism by the world of football, he fell into depression and also struggled with alcoholism.
+He ended up living off of welfare and as a result of his financial difficulties and his claimed ostracism by the world of football, he fell into depression and also struggled with alcoholism.

 Adriano struggled with depression and alcoholism following the death of his father in 2004.